CSS Layouts

 When do I use CSS Flex versus CSS Grid?

-Often, depending upon the desired layout, you can often make either method work.
-Yes, you can use them together such as using flex to align items within a grid cell.
+Depending on the desired layout, you can often make either method work.
+You can even use them together, such as using flex to align items within a grid item.

 Choose Flex